moppletop/AnimationCollection/README.md

 > As a side note this is something which I cannot teach you in such a short time, I would recommend reading up on circle and co-ordinate geometry including radian measurements.
 If you are studying A-Level Mathematics (UK) you will learn about these topics and be able to apply it here.
 It is also a good idea to have a "play" around with the existing animations and see if you can make anything cool.

-The following code creates a circle with a radius of 4 of flame particles around a player.
+The following code creates a circle with a radius of 4 of flame particles around a player:

 ``` java